 PrEP for Women

-There are also concerns that HIV-negative people will use PrEP in place of condoms or other safer sex measures.
-Although PrEP is designed to be used in addition to condoms or other safer sex measures, one of the benefits of PrEP is that it can be taken without the agreement or knowledge of one's sex partner.
-Since condoms, when used properly, are more effective and less expensive than PrEP in preventing HIV, some believe that the approval of Truvada as PrEP may have a negative effect on these prevention efforts, and lead to additional HIV infections.
+There are also concerns that HIV-negative people will use PrEP instead of condoms or other safer sex measures.
+Although PrEP is designed to be used in addition to condoms or other HIV prevention practices, it can be taken without the agreement or knowledge of one's sex partner, for example by a woman whose male partner is not using a condom.
+Since condoms, when used properly, are more effective and less expensive than PrEP in preventing HIV, some believe that allowing Truvada to be used as PrEP may affect traditional HIV prevention efforts.
+PrEP also does not prevent sexually transmitted diseases, such as gonorrhea or syphilis.

-While we now have evidence that PrEP works in preventing HIV if the drugs are taken as prescribed, much more work needs to be done before PrEP becomes widely used and accepted.
-This includes improving health care systems so that people can access PrEP and making HIV testing more widely available, since only people who know they are HIV-negative can use PrEP safely.
-If people use PrEP when they are already HIV+, they are much more likely to develop drug-resistant HIV, which they may then pass on to others.
-Having drug-resistant virus can also make it harder to treat HIV infection.
-(See The Well Project's info sheet on Resistance.)
+While we now have evidence that PrEP works to prevent getting HIV if the drugs are taken as prescribed, much more work needs to be done before PrEP becomes widely used and accepted.
+This includes improving health care systems so that people can get and afford PrEP, and making HIV testing more widely available, since only people who know they are HIV-negative can use PrEP safely.

 PrEP is a promising tool that women can use to prevent HIV infection without their partners' cooperation.
 However, many questions remain.
 How will taking PrEP affect pregnancy and breastfeeding?
-How will women get HIV testing, especially if their partners refuse to get tested?
+How will women get tested for HIV, especially if their partners refuse to get tested?
 Will they be able to get PrEP if they do not know their partners' HIV status?
 Will a man be more likely to refuse to use a condom if he knows his partner is taking PrEP?
-Will women be able to keep the PrEP drugs given to them?
-Some women worry that the drugs given to them might be taken away and given to another family member who is viewed as "needing them more."
-These and other questions are currently being explored in both research and advocacy efforts in the US and globally.
+Will women be able to keep the PrEP drugs they receive?
+Some women worry that their drugs might be taken away and given to another family member who is seen as "needing them more."

-If you think PrEP may be a good option for you, here are a few questions you may want to talk over with your health care provider:
+If you think PrEP may be a good option for you, here are a few questions you can discuss with your health care provider:

 - How often -- and for how long (i.e., days, weeks) -- do I need to take PrEP if I am trying to protect myself from HIV?
 What happens if I miss a dose or several doses?

-- What are Truvada's likely side effects and how will I manage them?
+- What are Truvada's likely side effects and how can I manage them?

 - How often will I need to be tested for HIV?